joerivanveen/multisite-landingpages/README.txt

 ## Documented working (subsite)
 Subsite administrators get a ‘settings’ page called ‘Landingpages’ once the plugin is active.
-They may put in domain names they have pointed the A and / or AAAA record towards the WordPress installation.
+At the top is displayed the TXT record containing the guid they must add to the DNS records for the domains they want to add.
-After they put it in, they can assign a slug, which must be of a page or a regular post type (custom post types not supported).
+A domain will be added when the record is found, after that they can assign a slug, which must be of a page or a regular post type (custom post types not supported).
 The plugin will match a domain name to a slug and show the page or post of that slug then.
-If no match occurs, the plugin has no influence whatsoever.
+If no match occurs, the plugin has no influence.

-When a subsite admin puts in a domain, they must visit that domain within 10 minutes to validate.
-If they fail to do that the domain will be marked ‘expired’.
-The admin can delete it, or it will be deleted automatically the next time this WordPress installation is visited by that domain.
+If the ‘canonicals’ option is checked however the plugin will always actively rewrite links to any of the landingpage domains of the current subsite.

 ### Note about international domainnames
 International domains, containing utf-8 characters, will be stored in punycode (ascii notation).
 Either automatically (when available) or they must be put in as such by the user.
 Upon failure a clear warning will be shown.